-The government has introduced a new Tax-Free Childcare (TFC) scheme, which operates via an online childcare account.
-Existing Employer-Supported Childcare (ESC) was set to be closed to new entrants from 6 April 2018, with existing recipients being able to choose to remain in the scheme for as long as their employer continued to provide it, or move to the new TFC scheme.
-However, the April deadline has subsequently been extended by a minimum additional six months.

-ESC, such as childcare vouchers, may be offered in addition to employees' pay or as a reduction in pay (commonly known as salary sacrifice), enabling them to reduce the cost of childcare.
+Employer-Supported Childcare (ESC) closed to new entrants in October 2018, with existing recipients being able to choose to remain in the scheme for as long as their employer continues to provide it, or move to the new Tax-Free Childcare scheme.
+For those already within ESC, usually in the form of childcare vouchers, ESC may continue to be offered in addition to employees' pay or as a reduction in pay (commonly known as salary sacrifice), enabling them to reduce the cost of childcare.